 At ICSRL we are broadly interested in the design and application of heterogeneous technologies in digital and mixed signal circuits and systems.
-Of particular interest, are design of on-chip sensors, machine learning classifiers, on-die voltage regulators and power converters, dense memories and logic for low power, resilient and adaptive systems.
+Of particular interest, are design of on-chip sensors, machine-learning classifiers, neuromorphic hardware, on-die voltage regulators and power converters, dense memories and logic for low power, resilient and adaptive systems.
 We perform silicon design, tape-outs and measurements and demonstrate key design innovations in scaled CMOS technologies.
+Overall, we are interested in the design of autonomous machines that include sensing, intelligent processing and actuation.
+We work with our research collaborators from the academia and the industry to develop scientific and engineering solutions of far-reaching societal impact.

 In other research vectors we are currently exploring mathematical models of computation and information processing, as well as fundamentally new design paradigms.
 A part of our work involves the study of how circuits interact with the manufacturing process and the investigation of design optimizations in Silicon and post-Silicon technologies.
 We study emerging computational models, their physical encoding in both CMOS and post-CMOS technologies as well as the computational complexity of continuous time dynamical systems.

 The lab is a part of the Electrical and Computer Engineering Department at Georgia tech and is led by Prof. Arijit Raychowdhury.
-We are funded by the National Science Foundation (NSF), Intel Corporation, Semiconductor Research Corporation, Qualcomm Inc., Keysight Technologies and Samsung.
+We gratefully acknowledge the funding we receive from the Air Force Office of Scientific Research, Department of Defense, DARPA, National Science Foundation (NSF), Intel Corporation, Semiconductor Research Corporation, Qualcomm Inc., Keysight Technologies and Samsung.

 School of Electrical and Computer Engineering,